 A regular newsletter does basically the same thing, but it’s more directly targeted at your subscribers (people who sign up to receive promotional information from your business or create an account on your website).

 You can send out daily, weekly, or monthly newsletters, though studies show that most subscribers want to see an email once per week.
-You can include information about your business and any updates or changes, future promotions, and links to relevant articles and current events.
+You can include information about your business and any updates or changes, future promotions, and links to relevant blog posts and current events.

 The content included in your email newsletter is entirely up to you, but you should always be focused on fostering a connection between your business and its existing customers.
 Try to think about the individual newsletter subscriber when you’re writing, and not the whole group all at once.